Skip to Content

 It’ll depend on the amount of light, for one.

-But it’s true that patchier, thinner, lighter, and wirier beards are more likely to look see-through than others.
+But it’s also true that patchier, thinner, lighter, and wirier beards are more likely to look see-through than others.

 Having said all that, if you’re looking to make a beard look less see-through, there are probably some things that can be done to make it happen.